HZcohort/DiNetxify/README.md

 ##### Save the result of PheWAS analysis:

-Same as the pipeline, the result of PheWAS analysis can be exported to multiple formats (i.e., .csv, .xlsx, .feather).
+Same as the **one-step analysis**, the result of PheWAS analysis can be exported to multiple formats (i.e., .csv, .xlsx, .feather).
 The following example code show how to save the result to CSV files.

 ```python
 # For example: save the entire PheWAS results to a CSV file